Forest-Protocols/forest-AI/ForestAI_Whitepaper_Version_Alpha.md

 While the majority of the token emissions will always be governed by on-chain revenue data, a component of the newly minted tokens can be directed to Protocols with user stake.
 This can function as an extention of the DAO where the token holders vote on what innovation to fund.
 This allows for nascent technologies that might be early on in their monetization roadmap to get sustained funding.

+The diagram below shows the tokonomics related flows and actions:

 <img src="./img/tokenomics.jpg" alt="Flow of the FOREST token" width="750">

 ## Token Burning